bsztanyik/ai-management-course-2025/readme.md

 #### 2) Workarounds (and their caveats)

-- **RAG** reduces hallucination by injecting relevant context, but "relevance" is hard in insufficiently structured enterprises.
+- **RAG** reduces hallucination by injecting relevant context, but "relevance" is hard in unstructured corpora.
 - **Embeddings + vector DBs + ANN search** are common, but similarity ≠ relevance; cutoff thresholds are tricky.
 - **Graph-RAG / agentic RAG** is a likely future direction: an agent walks a knowledge graph / document graph to select context more intelligently.
 - **Context engineering** is the umbrella term for managing what goes into the context window, when, and why.